 1) Student loan repayment options (IBR, PAYE, REPAYE, PSLF, refinancing)

 2) The pros and cons of buying vs renting

-3) What insurances you may not need, what insurances you should consider, and making sure you aren’t overpaying for the policies you do purchase
+3) What insurances you may not need, what insurances you should consider, and making sure you are not overpaying for the policies you do purchase

-4) How to create an efficient, automatic savings strategy even if it’s a very small amount each month
+4) How to create an efficient, automatic savings strategy even if it is a very small amount each month

 5) The meaning of various investment terms that will eventually be a big part of your journey to financial independence

 6) The difference between a 401k, 403b, governmental 457b, Roth IRA, taxable account, and 529’s

 7) How to begin training yourself to be a healthy, efficient investor so you are ready when you get to the point of investing